davidleiti/Monumental/README.md

 #### 4.1.1 Overview

-Monumental is a tourism application implemented on the Android operating sys- tem created with the purpose of demonstrating the way the architectural concepts and models presented in the previous theoretical chapters may be applied in a practice.
+Monumental is a tourism application implemented on the Android operating system created with the purpose of demonstrating the way the architectural concepts and models presented in the previous theoretical chapters may be applied in a practice.
-The goal of this chapter is to present the steps that constitute the development process of the application starting from the original requirements up until the actual imple- mentation activities and details.
+The goal of this chapter is to present the steps that constitute the development process of the application starting from the original requirements up until the actual implementation activities and details.

 #### 4.1.2 Purpose